Mia Love: Trump's comment about 'shithole countries' was racist

 Washington (CNN)Republican Rep. Mia Love deplored President Donald Trump for reportedly criticizing immigrants coming to the United States from what he called "shithole countries."

 "I can't defend the indefensible.
 You have to understand that there are countries that struggle out there.
 But their people, their people are good people and they're part of us.
-We're Americans," Love, the first Haitian-American elected to Congress, said on CNN's "State of the Union."
+We're Americans," Love, who represents Utah and is the first Haitian-American elected to Congress, said on CNN's "State of the Union."

 Referring to immigrants from African countries, Trump asked lawmakers during an Oval Office meeting on immigration reform, "Why do we want all these people from 'shithole countries' coming here?" a source briefed on the meeting told CNN.